1rsh/EC69211/exp5/README.md

 ### How to Run:
 To try run `exp5.ipynb` directly.

-The code contains the `ImageStack` class along with an UI which can be used for spatial domain filtering (convolutions).
+The code contains the `ImageStack` class in the `imagestack.py` and the `UI` class in `ui.py` to be used for spatial domain filtering (convolutions).

+Any `ImageStack` object takes in a folder path and starts computing cache asynchronously using n-1 CPU cores (all possible convolution requests).
+It takes about 35-40s for the cache to prepare for 11 images on 14 CPU cores.
+Also, the class is usable in the meantime (convolutions are computed in the callback during this time).
+This has been done so that user can still see outputs without waiting for the whole cache to form.

 ### Effects of different filters:
 * Mean: